matteo14c/HaploCoV/README.md

 HaploCoV can be applied to this dataset to derive novel variants; *delta.loc* specifies the country to be analysed (India) and the interval of time (2020-11-01 to 2021-05-01).
 Results will be written in the report file *India_custom.rep*, intermediate files to *India_custom_results*.
 <br>
-According to the output file (screenshot below), only one "interesting" variant was identified by HaploCoV: B.1.N1.
-The novel designation has 34 additional defining genomic variant compared with its parent.
+According to the output file (screenshot below), only one "interesting" variant was identified by HaploCoV: B.1.1.N1.
+The novel designation has 34 additional defining genomic variants compared with its parental.
 The VOC-ness score is increased from 4.42 to 18.58.
 Although the novel designation has a prevalence of almost 80% by 2021-04-28, according to HaploCoV it does not show a 2 fold increase in prevalence at any time point.
 <br>
 The intermediate file *India_assigned.txt.prev* in the *India_custom_results* folder can be used to obtain a more detailed picture of the spread of this variant.